robinoldman/bike-site/README.md

 ##COLOR SCHEME

-The color scheme is based on the colours you would see on a snowy mounyain.
-The clours are a simple blue and white and the writing is a simple black, which is clear and easy to read
+The color scheme is based on the colours you would see on a snowy mountain.
+The colours are a simple blue and white and the writing is a simple black, which is clear and easy to read.

 ##TYPOGRAPHY

-The font'Indie Flower', was used for the main body of the web site.
+The font 'Indie Flower', was used for the main body of the web site.
 This font is playful and adds to the frivolity of the game.
 For the buttons I used Gill Sans as it is easy to read.

 ##TECHNOLOGIES USED